-- 1. Launch a web browser. - 2.
-In the address field of your web browser, enter the IP address of the switch.
-The login page displays. - 3.
-In the Login Name field, enter admin as the user name, in the Password field, enter your local device password, and click the Login button.
+1. Launch a web browser.

+- 2. In the address field of your web browser, enter the IP address of the switch.
+The login page displays. - In the Login Name field, enter admin as the user name, in the Password field, enter your local device password, and click the AV UI Login button.
 The first time that you log in, no password is required.
 However, you then must specify a local device password to use each subsequent time that you log in.
-The Overview page displays.